outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		    - PARP inhibitors (berberine, turmeric, honokiol, resveratrol and EGCG) may help recovery after heart attack
 		    	- 'Excessive PARP-1 activity may exacerbate the pathogenesis of stroke, myocardial infarction, neurodegeneration, and a number of other disease conditions due to excessive inflammation.
 Thus, reduction of inflammation by PARP-1 inhibition can mitigate these conditions' - https://en.wikipedia.org/wiki/PARP_inhibitor
 			- use fasting, a keto diet, glutamine, tyrosine, GABA, arginine, lysine, maca to increase the amount of human growth hormone to recover
-			- kidney damage: fasting, b vitamins in smaller doses, corn silk, hibiscus, berries, digestive enzymes, and amino acids instead of protein intake
+			- kidney damage: fasting, omega 3s, b vitamins in smaller doses, corn silk, hibiscus, berries, digestive enzymes, prunella vulgaris, and amino acids instead of protein intake
 				- avoid excess alkaline/flow water with kidney damage
 				- ozempic can reduce kidney inflammation which can help repair kidney damage, fish with omega 3's can have the same effect
 				- treat high cholesterol and high blood pressure to avoid making kidney damage worse